The anonymization problem in social networks: Results

 \subsection{Utility}

-In this section we investigate the utility of the anonymized networks in terms of how well various network properties and performance on downstream tasks are preserved for the different variants of the anonymization problem.
-Figure~\ref{fig:utiltable} summarizes this for the five anonymization algorithms.
-A property is considered preserved if the value after anonymization $\pm$ the standard deviation differs less than 5\% from the original value.
-As discussed in Section~\ref{sec:data}, we exclude the four largest networks.
-Additionally, for partial anonymization, we exclude the eight networks which are already partially anonymous, i.e., networks with an initial uniqueness less than 5\%, resulting in 11 networks for this variant.
+The utility of the anonymized networks in terms of how well various network properties and performance on network analysis tasks are preserved across the different variants of the anonymization problem is summarized in Figure~\ref{fig:utiltable}.
+A property is considered preserved if the value after anonymization, including one standard deviation, differs by less than 5\% from the original value.
+For partial anonymization, we exclude the eight partially anonymous networks (initial uniqueness below 5\%), leaving 11 networks.
+For completeness, Appendix~\ref{app:deleting} presents utility results for the networks, showing how utility evolves during the anonymization process.

-When comparing results for the three variants of the problem, we observe that for full and partial anonymization properties are usually not preserved, except for the largest component size which the \textsc{ua} algorithm manages to preserve this for six networks for the full variant.
-This difference compared to other algorithms is likely due to the fact that this algorithm requires fewer edge deletions.
-Moving to the budgeted variant, we see that more often properties are preserved, and there is a small difference in results between the algorithms.
-Hence, focusing on the budgeted variant seems like a promising way to further investigate and compare anonymization algorithms.
+Comparing the three variants, we observe that for full and partial anonymization most properties are generally not preserved.
+Exceptions are the clustering coefficient and average distance which are preserved for one network, and the largest component size, which the \textsc{ua} algorithm preserves in four networks for the full variant --- likely because \textsc{ua} requires fewer edge deletions and targets different edges.
+In the budgeted variant properties are preserved more often, and differences between algorithms are smaller.
+The \textsc{ua} algorithm best preserves the majority of properties, except for average shortest path length.